getdesigned-vienna/cookie-consent/README.md

 * The "type" attribute normally set to "text/css" and "type=text/javascript" should be set to "text/plain" instead.
 GDCC will take care.

 ## Missing cookie permissions / i18n
-* When the user clicks on an optout element (e.g. a note that YouTube is currently disabled), a confirmation appears asking the user, if she/he wants to proceed and enable the corresponding cookie category.
+* When the user clicks on an optout element (e.g. a note that YouTube is currently disabled), it is possible to ask the user, if she/he wants to proceed and enable the corresponding cookie category.
+* In order for this to work, a message shown to the user needs to be configured (optional).
-* The message shown is taken from an attribute data-gdcc-msg, which MUST be set on the GDCC wrapper:
+* The message shown is taken from an attribute data-gdcc-msg, which can be set on the GDCC wrapper or an input/label:

         <div id="gdcc-wrapper" data-gdcc-msg='You must accept cookies in the category "@cookie@" to show this content.
 Proceed?'>
 * The string "@cookie@" will automatically be replaced by the label of the cookies checkbox.